panique/mini/README.md

 #### My PHP and frontend blog

-Lot's of non-boring development stuff and tutorials there.
+Lots of non-boring development stuff and tutorials there.

 http://www.dev-metal.com